Art as Doxology, Not Tract

 Whelchel, quoting Tim Keller, describe the fullness of the gospel like this: “The gospel, when understood in its fullness, is not solely about individual happiness and fulfillment; it is not all about me.
 “It is not just a wonderful plan for ‘my life’ but a wonderful plan for the world; it is about the coming of God’s kingdom to renew all things.”
 Only with this bigger picture in view can we understand how our story fits into His story.”
 And, one might add: it’s only in understanding this bigger picture that we can understand how our art fits into His story.

 If our Risen Lord, Christ the King, is in the process of redeeming and restoring all of creation unto Himself, and he has tasked his people, the Body of Christ, to act as his hands and feet—and producers and directors, actors and writers, creators and designers—how then should we create?
 May we never neglect the importance of proclaiming the gospel in word and in deed, but may we never settle for stamping little crosses on our shoes and our shows when the demands on our work and our art are so much more.

 About the Author:

 Joel Ohman is a serial entrepreneur, author, and Movieguide® supporter.
 He is the author of the bestselling Meritropolis Trilogy—“The Hunger Games meets The Village”—the founder of CarInsuranceComparison.com, Exercise.com, and a number of digital media startups.
 He lives in Tampa, FL with his wife Angela and their three kids.
 His writing companion is Caesar, a slightly overweight Bull Mastiff who loves to eat the tops off of strawberries.
 You can connect with Joel at JoelOhman.com.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!